Fundamental theorem of arithmetic: Generalizations

 The rings in which factorization into irreducibles is essentially unique are called unique factorization domains.
 Important examples are polynomial rings over the integers or over a field, Euclidean domains and principal ideal domains.

 In 1843 Kummer introduced the concept of ideal number, which was developed further by Dedekind (1876) into the modern theory of ideals, special subsets of rings.
 Multiplication is defined for ideals, and the rings in which they have unique factorization are called Dedekind domains.

 There is a version of unique factorization for ordinals, though it requires some additional conditions to ensure uniqueness.

+Any commutative Möbius monoid satisfies a unique factorization theorem and thus possesses arithmetical properties similar to those of the multiplicative semigroup of positive integers.
+Fundamental Theorem of Arithmetic is, in fact, a special case of the unique factorization theorem in commutative Möbius monoids.